tanium/octobot/README.md

 ### Configuration

 There is one main config file to know about.
-Hopefully this examples will be sufficiently explanatory:
+Hopefully this example will be sufficiently explanatory:

 config.toml